chinapedia/wikipedia.abstract.en/Page/Darwin,_Northern_Territory.md

 Preschool, primary and secondary

 Darwin is served by a number of public and private schools that cater to local and overseas students.
 Over 16,500 primary and secondary students are enrolled in schools in Darwin, with 10,524 students attending primary education, and 5,932 students attending secondary education.[80]
-There are over 12,089 students enrolled in government schools and 2,124 students enrolled in independent schools.[81]
-CDU_library,_Casuarina.jpg's Library]]
+There are over 12,089 students enrolled in government schools and 2,124 students enrolled in independent schools.[81] 's Library]]

 There were 9,764 students attending schools in the City of Darwin area.
 6,045 students attended primary schools and 3,719 students attended secondary schools.
 There are over 7,161 students enrolled in government schools and 1,108 students enrolled in independent schools.[82]
 There are over 35 primary and pre – schools, and 12 secondary schools including both government and non-government.
 Most schools in the city are secular, but there are a small number of Christian, Catholic and Lutheran institutions.
 Students intending to complete their secondary education can work towards either the Northern Territory Certificate of Education or the International Baccalaureate (only offered at Kormilda College).
 Schools have been restructured into Primary, Middle and High schools since the beginning of 2007.